rust-cli/book/src/in-depth/human-communication.md

 ## When everything is fine

-When communicating progress while your application is doing fine it's important to be informative and consise in log messages.
+When communicating progress
+while your application is doing fine it's important to be informative and concise in log messages.
 Don't use overly technical terms in the logs.
+Remember:
-Remember: the application is not crashing so there's no reason for users to lookup errors.
+the application is not crashing so there's no reason for users to look up errors.

+Most importantly,
-Most importantly, be consistent in the style of communication.
+be consistent in the style of communication.
 Use the same prefixes and sentence structure to make the logs easily skimmable.

 Try to let your application output tell a story about what it's doing and how it impacts the user.
 This can involve showing a timeline of steps involved or even a progress bar and indicator for long running actions.
-The user should at no point get the feeling that the application is doing something mysterious that they cannot follow.
+The user should at no point
+get the feeling that the application is doing something mysterious that they cannot follow.

 ## When it's hard to tell what's going on